-1. In the Layer section, decide if the scanned or imported image will be placed on a new layer or existing layer.
+- 1. In the Layer section, decide if the scanned or imported image will be placed on a new layer or existing layer. - Create Layer: Scans or imports the image into a new layer.
+Select one of the following options:

 Parameter Description Create Single Layer Named Creates a layer you can name.
 Create Layer(s) Based on Filenames Creates a layer based on each unique filename prefix.
 For example, the filenames a-1.tga, a-2.tga and b-1.tga will create layers named "a" and "b", where "a" has two drawings and "b" has one.
-When creating a single layer from these three filenames, all three draw- ings will be inserted in the new layers.
+When creating a single layer from these three filenames, all three drawings will be inserted in the new layers.